tru0067/GTFO-VanillaReloaded/README.md

 *We found that after increasing the range of the Pistol, the Rifle struggled to have a unique identity.
 While being a longer range variant of the Pistol was certainly a valuable option, we decided to give the weapon a very unique place.
 The Rifle will now be able to two-shot strikers at extremely close range, allowing for an extremely effective and efficient but risky playstyle.
 We've additionally changed its stagger multiplier to be more in line with other weapons.*

 -   Damage: 5.08 -> 5.66
--   Falloff start: 25.0 -> 5.0
+-   Falloff start: 22.0 -> 6.0
--   Falloff end: 100 -> 90
+-   Falloff end: 80 -> 90
 -   Stagger multiplier: 1.75 -> 1.25
+-   Clipsize: 14 -> 16

 ### Sawed-Off Shotgun

 *The Sawed-Off Shotgun sits in a very strange place.
 On the one hand, its damage per shot and fire rate give it unrivalled burst damage for a main weapon, however, its tiny clip size and relatively long reload often leaves players in vulnerable positions when they are in the close ranges that the Sawed-Off prefers.
-As such, we've lowered its reload slightly to improve its uptime, which will help players be able to more quickly defend themselves after emptying its clip.*

--   Reload time: 1.8 -> 1.6
+However, the recent patches have already done a good job of improving its consistency and uptime and as a result we have made no further changes.*

 ### HEL Shotgun